oliver-jun/dropletTools/README.md

 # dropletTools
-Custom Droplet Scripts - Includes new droplet lockdown, LEMP setup, and WordPress Virtual Server Installer All tools written for Digital Ocean Ubuntu 16.04LTS x64 droplets
+Custom Droplet Scripts - Includes new droplet lockdown, LEMP setup, and WordPress Virtual Server Installer.

+*All tools written for Digital Ocean Ubuntu 16.04LTS x64 droplets

 ## To secure a fresh droplet: